RichardYan6626/Pdf-QA/README.md

 2. Navigate to the Question Answering page to ask questions about the PDF
 3. View your chat history

-Tips: You can upload multiple files and view chat history for each file.
+## Tips: You can upload multiple files and view chat history for each file.
 However, the QA is only for the latest file to have a smaller vectorstore.

+## Update Thoughts:
+###
+This application is implemented using langchain RetrievalQA, so the user queries are embedded for a semantic search. i.e. if the user query is "what was mentioned about HuggingGPT?", then the query itself is embedded while it would be better to just embed "HuggingGPT".
+Also, RetrievalQA cannot handle summary tasks well due to its architecture and limited context window.
+###
+Limited context window can be solved with MemGPT(currently known as Letta) and to make the application capable of handling different tasks, user query should first be fed into an LLM that categorize the task type and extract necessary information.
+Then specilized prompt templates can be used for different tasks.